pclewis/pclewis.github.io/_posts/2016-10-22-shenzhen-io-tetris.md

 There's no `div` instruction, but we can divide a single digit by 3 with `mul 34` and then `dgt 2`.

 To convert the digit 0-7 into its component binary bits, we can multiply by 125.
 A set bit is indicated by a digit greater than 3 in the result.
+Since it is not any more expensive for callers to `tgt reg 3` than `teq reg 0`, we don't need to interpret it here.

 ## Putting it all together